andrewsuzuki/perm/readme.md

 And that's it.

+### Configuration

-If you'd like to load/save files from a config base directory other than app/config, publish the package's configuration:
+If you'd like to load/save files from a base directory other than app/config, publish the package's configuration:

 ```
 php artisan config:publish hokeo/vessel
 ```

-Then modify the base path in app/config/packages/andrewsuzuki/perm/config.php.
+Then modify the basepath in app/config/packages/andrewsuzuki/perm/config.php.

 ## Usage